The Beginner’s Guide to Greenhouse Gardening

 Size and Space

 Many gardeners often wish they had opted for a larger greenhouse.
 It’s a common regret, so it’s wise to choose the biggest size your budget and space allow.
-You’ll likely discover even more uses for it than you initially expected!
-We have never heard anyone say they wish they’d bought a smaller greenhouse!
+You’ll likely discover even more uses for it than you initially expected.
+We have never heard anyone say they wish they’d bought a smaller greenhouse.

 Location and Orientation